SSH Workspace

 - Additional custom-named commands per file

-- Drag-and-drop ordering in the work list
+- Drag-and-drop ordering in the work list, notes, and global command list

 - Raw log for detected changes in tracked files